 Some expats refer to it as the fish phenomenon: after three days even the best guest, just like fish, goes off.
-Janet Rogers offers some tips on how to keep your house 'fish-free'.
+We offer some tips on how to keep your house ‘fish-free’.

 If you’re the lucky sod who only has impeccably behaved guests, stop reading and don’t let the rest of us know about your perfect life.
 For those who tend to have more, oh, let’s go with “flawed” visitors, keep reading.
 In order to keep your house fish-free during their visit, here are some things to consider.

 And stock up.
 This is a crucial step in ensuring not only your own survival, but also in maintaining relationships with your guests after their visit.
 That’s if you still want to, of course.
 Whether it’s wine, chocolates or afternoon naps, I guarantee a higher level of sanity with it than without.